cla-bit/PayStackEase/docs/source/acharges.rst

         :type email: str
         :param amount: The amount to charge
         :type amount: int
+        :param metadata: The metadata of the charge.
+A JSON object
+        :type metadata: dict
         :param pin: The pin of the customer
         :type pin: int, optional
         :param authorization_code: The authorization code of the customer